aliavictor/portfolio/README.md

 ### bleach_search

 WIP project for fans of the Bleach manga/anime.
-Right now the only functionality is passing a certain character and returning a summary of all the episodes that character appears in.
+Right now the only functionality is passing a certain character and returning a summary of all the episodes/chapters that character appears in.
 Details about additional features in the pipeline are summarized in the [README](https://github.com/aliavictor/portfolio/blob/main/bleach_search/README.md).

 ### facebook_tools